 Health Canada - Allergens

-Health Canada takes the "caveat emptor" approach.
+In Canada, labels on cosmetic products are required (lotions, scrubs, soap, etc.).
+Health Canada takes the "Caveat emptor" approach.
 This means "let the buyer beware".
-This makes it the buyers' responsibility to check the quality and suitability of a product before purchase.
-Thus, our labels must comply with standards so a buyer can make an informed purchase.
+This makes it the buyers responsibility to check the quality and suitability of a product before purchase.
+Thus our labels must comply with standards to a buyer can make an informed purchase.

 8.3.8 Disclosure of fragrance allergens